strapi/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

 # Managing Review Workflows <EnterpriseBadge />

-The Review Workflows feature allows you to create and manage different workflows for different content-types.
+The Review Workflows feature allows you to create and manage workflows for different content-types.
 Each workflow can consist of any review stages for your content, enabling your team to collaborate in the content creation flow from draft to publication.

 <ThemedImage
   alt="Workflow list view"